 -Verse from “Gori Gori”

-The hero lauds the “gori,” or heroine, exclaiming she inspired his dreams and makes those around her verdant with youth.
-But, the “gori” is firstly and repeatedly referenced to as “gori,” or white.
+The hero lauds the “gori,” or fair-skinned heroine, exclaiming she inspired his dreams and makes those around her verdant with youth.
+Notably, the heroine is firstly and repeatedly referenced to as “gori,” or white.
 It’s her name in the song, the source of her beauty, and it’s what makes her desirable to the heterosexual male gaze.

 “Arrey Gore Gore Mukhde,